Nagell/vue_template/README.md

 - `.env` or `.env.development` file for development mode (serve command)
 - `.env.production` file for production mode (build command)
 - `.env.[mode]` file for custom mode (build command with --mode [mode] argument)

+If you need some local environment variables, use `.env.development.local` file.

 More about modes [here](https://vitejs.dev/guide/env-and-mode.html#modes)